RitaBot-Project/google-translate-token/README.md

 ## Related

 This Version is a Clone of
-- [`@vitalets/google-translate-token`](https://github.com/vitalets/google-translate-token) – A Token fo the API for Google Translate
+- [`@vitalets/google-translate-token`](https://github.com/vitalets/google-translate-token) – A Token for the API for Google Translate
 And needs
 - [`@vitalets/google-translate-api`](https://github.com/vitalets/google-translate-api) – A free and unlimited API for Google Translate